Pricing Blog Formulas Tools About Download

 Part of: Hair Colorimetry Basics: Guide for Colorists

 Developer is half the equation in hair coloring.
 Choosing the right volume is just as important as selecting the right dye.
+This article is part of our complete guide to hair colorimetry basics.

 The 4 developer volumes every colorist must know: